giacomo-timelli/LM_Bioinformatics_HMM_KunitzDomain/README.md

 ## Workflow
 ### 1.Set up the conda environment
 Make sure you have `conda` installed, create a new environment and activate it.
-Then, install the required dependencies using `conda` as specified in the [Required Packages]() section
+Then, install the required dependencies using `conda` as specified in the [Required Packages](https://github.com/giacomo-timelli/LM_Bioinformatics_HMM_KunitzDomain/blob/main/README.md#needed-packages) section.
 ```bash
 conda create --name my_env
 conda activate my_env